shopware/docs/guides/plugins/plugins/checkout/document/add-custom-document-type.md

 ## Adding a renderer

-The renderer for a document type is responsible for actually rendering the respective document, including a template.
-That's why we'll have to create a custom renderer for the new type as well, we'll call it `ExampleDocumentRenderer`.
+The renderer for a document type is responsible for rendering the respective document, including a template.
+That is why we will have to create a custom renderer for the new type as well, lets call it `ExampleDocumentRenderer`.

 We'll place it in the same directory as all other default document renderers: `<plugin root>/src/Core/Checkout/Document/Renderer`